hannutt/chatbotTrainer/README.md

 The sentences are then given to the chatbot as training data.
 The following image shows that the chatbot is able to respond using the training data entered in French when the question is asked in French.

 ![alt text](chatbot/static/icons/french_conversation.png)

+TRANSLATING TRAINING DATA FILE INTO ANOTHER LANGUAGE

+The text content of the files can also be translated into the desired language and fed to the chatbot as training data.
+For now, this feature only works with .txt files.
+To rewrite a text file in another language, the application uses the JavaScript FileSaver library. (https://github.com/eligrey/FileSaver.js)

 USING LOGIC ADAPTERS